 A dog’s wag can change instantly if the situation changes which was seen when the dogs saw their owners from a distance and first wagged a little insecure to the left but once they recognized their owner their tail wag quickly changed to the right.

 But it is not only for humans that dogs differ their tail wag symmetry.
 They also use it to communicate with other dogs.
 This was found in a study where dogs were shown video clips of other dogs wagging their tails either more to the left or more to the right.
 In the dogs observing, a higher pulse and increased insecure behaviour was seen when they watched dogs wagging their tail more towards the left.

 These studies show us the importance of learning to read our dogs body language and how the slightest changes in their body language can tell you how they feel.
 Furthermore, it also proves that just because a dog wags his/her tail it does not mean that (s)he is happy, it can also be a sign of insecurity and many other meanings science still haven’t figured out.
 With this knowledge you can help your dog by understanding how they feel in different situations and protect them from uncomfortable scary situations in the future.

-Want to know more about dog body language then go to our dog body language page here!
+Want to know more about dog body language then check out our Dog Body Language Library